Hanover-CS/HC17-MaggieKleiman-SeniorProject/README.md

 ### Prerequisites

-##### A Mac computer with Xcode 7.1 or later installed
+    A Mac computer with Xcode 7.1 or later installed

-##### An Apple ID
+    An Apple ID

     Make sure to have the latest version of Xcode downloaded onto your computer.

-https://developer.apple.com/xcode/ "Link to download latest version of Xcode"
+Link to download latest version of Xcode: https://developer.apple.com/xcode/

 In case you are not familiar with iOS, Swift or Xcode, I recommend taking a look at the available documentation at Apple's website.